 Date of Authorship for this Version

 Ellickson, Robert C., "Adverse Possession and Perpetuities Law: Two Dents in the Libertarian Model of Property Rights" (1986).
 Faculty Scholarship Series.
-Paper 465.
+465.